 According to state troopers, a pickup truck was traveling in front of the oil tanker truck when it made a sudden left turn.
 To avoid the truck, the big rig swerved, lost control, and rolled over.
 The tanker truck remained on the highway, blocking the flow of traffic.

 The two vehicles traveling behind the truck were unable to stop in time to avoid the overturned truck.
 One of these vehicles contained the five oilfield workers who were killed.
 The only occupant of the other vehicle was a man who sustained severe burns on 85% of his body.
 This accident is currently under investigation by state police.

 Advocates of hydraulic fracturing say fracking is great for the economy, but it is undoubtedly bad for highway safety.
 There has been a marked increase in motor vehicle accidents in this area and other shale fields like it due to factors such as:

 - Increased traffic caused by more vehicles on the road

 - An increase in the number of dangerous vehicles on the road, including big rigs, oversized loads, and trucks carrying hazardous materials

 - Tired truckers and other tired drivers due to the demanding schedules that plague most oilfield workers

 - Limited housing for workers, necessitating a commute on these highways

-If you or someone you love was injured in an accident like this, we invite you to contact a San Antonio personal injury attorney at Wyatt Law Firm, Ltd. We handle a wide range of injury cases, including burn injuries, truck accidents, auto accidents, and wrongful death.
+If you or someone you love was injured in an accident like this, we invite you to contact a San Antonio personal injury attorney at Wyatt Law Firm, PLLC.
+We handle a wide range of injury cases, including burn injuries, truck accidents, auto accidents, and wrongful death.
 Call us for a free review of your case today to learn how we could help you.